enkidevs/curriculum/javascript/javascript-core/intro-js/javascript-hello-world.md

 setupCode:
   startingPoint: |
    // 👋 Welcome to the JavaScript coding playground.
-   // Update the statement with
-   // first thing you'd log in your JavaScript notebook
-   // if you just landed on Mars
+   // Update the statement with the first thing you'd log if you just landed on Mars!

    console.log("That's one small step for man, one giant leap for JavaScript!");